Point Duty Traffic Court Defence & Legal Services — Licensed Paralegal OntarioPoint DutyTraffic Court Defence and Legal Services

 What are the consequences of an assault conviction in Ontario?

-On summary conviction, up to six months imprisonment and/or a fine of up to $5,000, plus a criminal record that can affect employment, U.S. travel, and immigration status.
+On summary conviction, up to two years less a day imprisonment and/or a fine of up to $5,000 — and up to five years if the Crown proceeds by indictment — plus a criminal record that can affect employment, U.S. travel, and immigration status.

 Can an assault charge be withdrawn or diverted?